-- the size of the board is optimum for the effective discharge of the board's function and that there is appropriate mix of skills and core competencies in the composition of the board; - all members of the board are suitably qualified to hold their positions as directors in view of their respective academic and professional qualifications, competencies, experiences, commitment, contribution and performance; - all the directors at the date of this annual report have updated their knowledge and enhance their skills through appropriate continuing education programmes during the financial year ended 31 December 2014; - all the independent directors as at the date of this annual report have not exceeded the term of 9 years tenure.
+- the size of the board is optimum for the effective discharge of the board's function and that there is appropriate mix of skills and core competencies in the composition of the board; - all members of the board are suitably qualified to hold their positions as directors in view of their respective academic and professional qualifications, competencies, experiences, commitment, contribution and performance; - all the directors at the date of this annual report have updated their knowledge and enhance their skills through appropriate continuing education programmes during the financial year ended 31 December 2015; and - all the independent directors as at the date of this annual report have not exceeded the term of 9 years tenure.
+The nominating committee has also assessed the independence of Tan Sri Ahmad Bin Mohd Don, Dato' Jorgen Bornhoft and Mr. Wong Yuen Kuai, Lucien who have each served as independent non-executive director of the Company for a cumulative term of almost 9 years and is of the opinion that they are capable of acting objectively in the best interest of the Company, and whom have demonstrably proven to be in compliance with all the requirements to be independent in accordance with the Listing Requirements.
+Accordingly, Tan Sri Ahmad Bin Mohd Don, Dato' Jorgen Bornhoft and Mr. Wong Yuen Kuai, Lucien have been recommended to continue in office as independent directors of the Company.